 “Kuhnie” brings a wealth of experience to the Spartan program.
 In addition to her stint at Biglerville, she also served one year as an assistant coach at Gettysburg College.Kuhn’s playing experience was extensive.
 She played at New Oxford High School and was a 1,000 point scorer before lettering at Lock Haven University where she earned her degree in Physical Education.
 She also helped lead the Lady Eagles to the PSAC championship.

 In the winter of 2013, she was inducted into the New Oxford Athletic Hall of Fame.

 Kuhn currently teaches in the Biglerville School System.

 Joe Scholles begins his tenth season as a member of the women's basketball staff.

 Scholles is a former standout player at Hanover High School.
 He served Witman as a student manager in his first two years on the staff before being elevated to his current position where he is in his eighth season.

 Scholles brings a tireless energy to the program.
 His responsibilities include game day preparation, recruiting, assisting in practice preparation, and other duties assigned by Coach Witman.

 “Joe is a hard worker that has made himself an important part of our staff,” says Witman.
 "He is a bright, young coach that brings an energy and enthusiasum to the program."

-Kelsey Murphy is in her first year on Betsy Witman's staff after a stellar four year Spartan career.
-Murphy will serve as a volunteer assistant for the Green and White in 2014-15.
+Kelsey Murphy begins her second year on Betsy Witman's staff after a stellar four year Spartan career.
+Murphy will serve as a volunteer assistant for the Green and White in 2015-16.